 pita bread is a middle eastern flat bread that puff up when baked in a hot oven, but collapse as they cool down. the “pocket” in pita bread is created by steam, which puffs up the dough. as the bread cools and flattens, a pocket is left in the middle….. source wikipedia

-the recipe of pita bread is adapted from one of my favorite bread book the bread bible. i can tell you that this is the best recipe for making pita bread.
+the recipe of pita bread is adapted from one of my favorite bread book “the bread bible: 300 favorite recipes” by beth hensperger. i can tell you that this is the best recipe for making pita bread.

 i browned them a little more in the oven as i like my breads to be a little extra browned and baked well.

-once you have lots of pita with you… then give wings to your creativity and come up with different sandwich combinations & fillings…
+once you have lots of pita with you, then give wings to your creativity and come up with different sandwich combinations and fillings.

-you can even stuff with potato sabzi or punjabi chana with some onion rings, tomato slices and some mint chutney + tamarind chutney…. or make some veg kebabs or veg cutlets and add our usual chutneys and serve…. so many ways…
+you can even stuff with potato sabzi or punjabi chana masala with some onion rings, tomato slices and some mint chutney + tamarind chutney. or make some veg kebab or veg cutlet and add our usual chutneys and serve in so many ways.

 - a pinch of sugar